-To see how ties can help, suppose that in the patron-client relationship we studied in the previous chapter, the discount rate A(the patron) uses to value the future benefits of cooperation with B(the client) exceeds 25% (or $\frac{1}{4}$ ) per year.
+To see how ties can help, suppose that in the patron-client relationship we studied in the previous chapter, the discount rate A (the patron) uses to value the future benefits of cooperation with B (the client) exceeds 25% (or $\frac{1}{4}$ ) per year.
 We know that for want of trust, the pair would be unable to form a partnership.
 But now imagine that, in addition to the annual flow of \$4,000 worth of working capital A has access to, he has access to an annual flow of a different type of working capital, worth \$3,000 to him.
-B doesn't have the skills to work with that capital, but someone named Cdoes.
+B doesn't have the skills to work with that capital, but someone named C does.
 The time C would need to work A's capital into a marketable product is worth \$1,000 to her.
 Like B, person C doesn't have access to the market for products.
 The product can fetch \$6,000 in the market and A is in a position to procure it.
 A considers approaching C with a proposal to form a partnership: the \$6,000 would be used first to compensate the pair; the surplus would then be divided equally between them.
 Each would enjoy a profit of \$1,000 annually.
 For what values of r is a partnership between them viable?

 As C's motivations in the potential relationship are similar to B's in the previous example, we needn't study them again.
 But we do need to work through A's reasoning, because the numbers matter.
 So let us start in year 0.
 Suppose C has adopted grim.
 If A advances his capital to her but reneges on the agreement once she has produced the output, he gains \$3,000 (\$6,000 minus \$3,000) that year.
 Set against it is the \$1,000 he would lose every year, starting in year 1.
 That loss, calculated in year 0, is \$1,000/r.
 If 1,000/r is less than 3,000, A will renege.
 If, on the other hand, 1,000/r exceeds 3,000, A can do no better than to adopt grim himself.
-Since 1,000/r exceeds 3,000 if and only if r is less than $\frac{1}{3}$ (approximately 33%), the pair are able to form a long-term relationship if A's discount rate is less than $\frac{1}{3}$ per year.
-So suppose r is less than $\frac{1}{3}$ .
-Then A is able to form a relationship with C, but not with B (r exceeds $\frac{1}{4}$ , remember; and $\frac{1}{3}$ exceeds $\frac{1}{4}$ ).
+Since 1,000/r exceeds 3,000 if and only if r is less than 1/3 (approximately 33%), the pair are able to form a long-term relationship if A's discount rate is less than 1/3 per year.
+So suppose r is less than 1/3.
+Then 1/3 is able to form a relationship with 1/30, but not with 1/31 1/32 1/33 exceeds 1/34.

 We are now able to show that A could form a relationship with B if the three were to tie the pair of undertakings.
 Let the proposal be to create both partnerships, but with the understanding that if any party in any year was to act opportunistically, both relationships would be terminated.
 In order to formalize this, let the rule of behaviour adopted by B (respectively, C) now read: begin by cooperating with A and C (respectively, B) and continue to cooperate so long as no one has broken their agreement, but cease cooperating with everyone following the first defection by any one in either relationship.
-Similarly, let the rule of behaviour adopted by A now read: begin by cooperating with B and C and continue to cooperate so long as no one has broken their agreement, but cease cooperate so long as no one has broken their agreement, but cease cooperate so long as no one has broken their agreement, but cease cooperate so long as no one has broken their agreement, but cease in either relationship.
+Similarly, let the rule of behaviour adopted by A now read: begin by cooperating with B and C and continue to cooperate so long as no one has broken their agreement, but cease cooperating with everyone following the first defection by any one in either relationship.
 Each of the parties has adopted grim once again, but grim here comes with an added sting.